dbroeglin/Forge.Module/README.md

 function inside an already created module.

-The generator is still quite new (and probably a bit opinionated) parts of the structure come from the excelent https://github.com/devblackops/NetScaler module and quite a bit of the rest comes from another similar project https://github.com/PowerShell/Plaster
+The generator is still quite new (and probably a bit opinionated) parts of the structure come from the excellent https://github.com/devblackops/NetScaler module and quite a bit of the rest comes from another similar project https://github.com/PowerShell/Plaster

 # Installation